Krishna12432002/Project1/README.md

 # KSRM CONNECT

 Welcome to KSRM CONNECT!
-This repository contains the source code for the KSRM CONNECT project.
+This repository contains the source code for the KSRM CONNECT project in the master branch.

 ## Description